hpi-schul-cloud/schulcloud-server/apps/server/README.md

 # Requirements

-* Node.js (see `.nvmrc` for version)
+- Node.js (see `.nvmrc` for version)
-* MongoDB (`4.x`)
+- MongoDB (`4.x`)
-* RabbitMQ (configure using `RABBITMQ_URL`, see `default.schema.json`)
+- RabbitMQ (configure using `RABBITMQ_URL`, see `default.schema.json`)

 ## preconditions

 1. Have a MongoDB started, run `mongod`
-2. Have some seed data in datase, use `npm run setup` to reset the db and apply seed data
+2. Have some seed data in database, use `npm run setup` to reset the db and apply seed data
 3. Have RabbitMQ started, run `docker run -d -p 5672:5672 -p 15672:15672 --name rabbitmq rabbitmq:3.8.9-management`.
 This starts RabbitMQ on port 5672 and a web admin console at localhost:15672 (use guest:guest to login).
 4. Have MinIO (S3 compatible object storage), run [optional if you need files-storage module]

 ```bash